Neutrino Fast Flavor Instability in three dimensions for a Neutron Star Merger: Results

-Fast flavor transformation is a phenomenon where the rapid growth occurs only on certain fluctuation scales.
-From Fig.\ \ref{fig:volume_rendering} we can qualitatively see this structure as regions with similar phase.
-To quantify this, we show a Discrete Fourier Transform of the complex $N_{ex}$ component normalized by the flavor trace of $N_{ab}$ versus the magnitude of the wavenumber in Fig.\ \ref{fig:FFT_NSM}.
+Fast flavor transformation is a phenomenon where the rapid growth occurs only on certain fluctuation scales as illustrated in Fig.\ \ref{fig:volume_rendering}.
+To determine this scale we show a Discrete Fourier Transform of the complex $N_{ex}$ component normalized by the flavor trace of $N_{ab}$ versus the magnitude of the wavenumber in Fig.\ \ref{fig:FFT_NSM}.
 Both the \emu and \flash calculations show power peaking at nearly the same wavevector $k\sim5\,{\rm cm}^{-1}$, corresponding to the fastest growing mode on a scale $\lambda=2\pi/k\sim1.0\,{\rm cm}$.
 Thus the moment method effectively captures the fluctuation scale as well.
 There are some small differences that would likely change if a different closure were applied in the moment method.
 The peaks are slightly offset and there is a larger amount of power in the \emu calculations at the peak.
 In addition, there is more power in the \flash calculations at larger wavenumber, which we expect to have a numerical origin and be intrinsic to the moment scheme.

+The moment method relies on the MEC to reconstruct the flux distribution as a function of polar and azimuthal angle at all times.
+To compare the evolved angular distributions between \flash and \emu, we show reconstructions of the flavor-diagonal density matrix distributions at a time $t=2\,{\rm ns}$ using mollwiede projections in Fig.\ \ref{fig:angular_distributions}.
+The top row gives cell-averaged angular distributions for \flash with the MEC.
+Columns 1-4 are for electron neutrino, $x$-flavor neutrino, electron antineutrino, and $x$-flavor antineutrino, respectively.
+We plot $\int d\epsilon\,\epsilon^2\varrho_{aa}$, where $\varrho_{aa}$ is averaged over the simulation domain and the integral over energy $\epsilon$ serves to specify the units.
+Column 5 is the ELN angular distribution $\int d\epsilon\,\epsilon^2[(\varrho_{ee}-\overline{\varrho}_{ee}) - (\varrho_{xx}-\overline{\varrho}_{xx})]$.
+The bottom row gives the same flux quantities for \emu, where the average is done over cells and particles.
+The granularity in the \emu plots is a result of the finite number of directions the particles can describe.

+The mollwiede projections for the four angular distributions show excellent agreement at $t=2\, {\rm ns}$.
+Notice also that the ELN remains less than or equal to zero, implying that the initial ELN crossing has been eradicated and that there is no longer a possibility of a FFO in both simulations.
+However, the most visible difference between the two sets of calculations is indeed the ELN, as there is a larger range of ELN values in the \emu calculations.
+This is the result of larger $\overline{\nu}_e$ fluences in the $\widehat{z}$ direction, i.e., a smaller amount of flavor transformation.